Your bill can be high for a number of reasons. Below are some of the most common reasons for a high utility bill.

 Frost in your freezer that’s more than one-quarter of an inch thick acts as an insulator and forces your freezer to work harder and use more electricity.
 While auto-defrost freezers take care of themselves, the often use more energy.
 Dirty coils on the back or bottom of your refrigerator can make it work harder than necessary.
 Check and clean coils regularly, especially during the summer.
 Also make sure your refrigerator and freezer doors seal airtight.
 Once way to check this is to close a dollar bill or piece of paper in the door.
 If it pulls out easily, your refrigerator may need a door hinge adjustment or a new gasket.

 Summer or winter, a leaky faucet sending 2 drips per second into the sink or tub means 420 gallons of water per month down the drain, along with your money.
 To check for a leak, turn off all the taps in your house, look at your meter and if it is still turning, chances are you have a leak somewhere.
-If you discover a water leak, you may be eligible for a Water Leak Adjustment.

 How you cook